Elijah-JS/SpaceCalculator/README.md

 ## Acknowledgments
 - This project was created as a learning exercise in React and modern front-end development.
 - Thanks to the React community for their valuable resources and tutorials.

----

-Adjust the sections and details as needed to accurately reflect your project.
-This README provides an overview of your React Space Calculator project, including its features, technologies used, how to run it, and how others can contribute.